John Ashburnham (Royalist): 1660 Restoration

 After the Restoration Ashburnham served Charles II as a diplomat; and he was member of parliament for Sussex between 1661 and 1667 in the Cavalier Parliament.
 In September 1661, he was the head of a commission to inquire into the abuses in the post office.
 His house at Chiswick, with its contents, was purchased by the king for the Duke of Monmouth, of whom (January 1665) he was made one of the guardians.
 His loans to Charles I were paid by grants of crown leases.
 He and his brother William Ashburnham shared in an enterprise for reviving the manufacture of tapestry at the Mortlake Tapestry Works (March and April 1667).

 His large memorial tomb by Thomas Burman stands in St Peter's Church in Ashburnham, East Sussex.

 Family

+Ashburnham and his first wife Frances, daughter and heiress of William Holland of West Burton, Sussex, had eight children.
+His second wife was the widow of Lord Poulet of Hinton St. George.

 Ashburnham's daughter Elizabeth married Sir Hugh Smith, 1st Baronet of Long Ashton.
 His grandson John was ennobled as Baron Ashburnham in 1689, and his great-grandson as Earl of Ashburnham, a title that became extinct in 1924.